srikat/genesis-starter/README.md

 *August 24, 2017*

-* Added line-height for paragraphis in footer.
+* Added line-height for paragraphs in footer.
 * Added `hyphens: auto` for `.col`.